fliermanrw/Project2.3/README.md

 # Installation:
   - The build_versions contain all the build versions of this game client repo.
   - The current stable version is 2.0
+  - Run a game server & let clients join the server to play against eachother
+  - Run two clients (in a test situation), these will connect to the server

 # Todo:
 Due to limited time the algorithm the algorithm is going to a depth of 7 and then makes it's best move.